Project 10510 icebreaker: General characteristics

 Project 10510 icebreakers are 209 m long and have a beam of 47.7 m.
 They draw 13 m of water and have a displacement of about 69700 t.

 In 2015, students from the Saint Petersburg Art and Industry Academy collaborated with Central Design Bureau "Iceberg" to develop futuristic visions on what the next-generation nuclear-powered icebreaker could look like.
 While these sleek yacht-like design studies have been sometimes incorrectly thought to represent the actual Project 10510 icebreaker design, the actual design is a departure from the more angular previous nuclear icebreakers.

 Power and propulsion

 The icebreakers are powered by two RITM-400 nuclear reactors with a thermal output of 315 megawatts each.
-Four electrically-driven shafts with a combined capacity of 120 MW allow the vessel to break up to 4 m ice.
+Four electrically driven shafts with a combined capacity of 120 MW allow the ship to break up to 4 m ice.